 With so many of these “tools” seemingly available to the auto retail industry, online transacting must be the sales panacea that will take dealers into the 21st century and beyond, right?

-If you’re considering building your sales strategy around an online to in-store experience, you must first understand that success requires more than just new software.
+If you’re considering building your sales strategy around an online to in-store experience to generate automobile leads, you must first understand that success requires more than just new software.
 Success is contingent upon a holistic solution that enables quality engagement with shoppers, a shift in sales philosophy, the support to help your sales staff to make this shift, and online transacting tools designed to create operational efficiencies.
 This comes together to help you sell more cars in a way that satisfies shoppers, and provides you with what keeps our industry going: car deals.

 As you speak with vendors at NADA this year, reference the following checklist to make sure you’re being presented with a solution that can help you sell cars, is optimized for your needs, and is more than just software: